choisant/imcalML/README.md

 ```
 ssh -L 1234:localhost:8889 -y <username>@atlas<X>.ift.uib.no
 ```
 Rembember to change out username and X with your own username and the server number.
 Type your password and press enter.
-Now you should be able to open your browser and paste in the second link from above, changing out the port number to the one you areusing on your local machine.
+Now you should be able to open your browser and paste in the second link from above, changing out the port number to the one you are using on your local machine.

 ```
 http://localhost:1234/?token=a18268c5f164e0dbe2e52aec3b0429ee20264ee6828a2802